How To Make Decisions, Take Action, And Move Forward

 Just remember, take massive action!
 Good luck.

-There’s much more about making decisions and taking action in my book, How to Start a Successful Creative Agency.
-It’s the essential business guide for graphic designers, copywriters, filmmakers, photographers, and programmers.
+I’ve just published How to Become a Successful Creative Freelancer.
+It’s the essential business guide for freelance writers, designers, developers, filmmakers, and photographers.

-With over 300 pages and 23 chapters, it’s available at Amazon (Paper & Kindle), Kobo (ebook), Apple Books (ebook), and Gumroad (PDF).
+Available at Amazon (Paper & Kindle), Kobo (ebook), Apple Books (ebook), and Gumroad (PDF).

-Insight For Creatives At All Levels
+Testimonial: Insight For Creatives At All Levels

 “Hey Andy, my name is Travis Satten, and I'm a video director/producer based in NYC.
 I just finished your book and wanted to write to share how much I enjoyed it.
 I've spent a lot of my career gigging but recently decided to form a proper video creative agency and found your book very helpful in shaping my mindset and focusing on the goals of the company.
 The book was very easy to digest and had insight for creatives at all levels.